kbredies/gratopy/doc/source/operator_api.rst

 The operator API is still evolving.
 In particular:

 - the focus is currently on :class:`gratopy.operator.projection.Radon`,
-- some geometry placeholder behavior is not yet fully polished,
+- extent placeholders are not yet implemented and currently raise :class:`NotImplementedError`,
 - higher-level solver interfaces are still centered around the legacy API.

 For the full and mature feature set of gratopy, the legacy API documented in